 Weekly Economic Data that may affect exchange rates

-Below we list the main data released for the week ahead.
-For a free consultation on how they could affect the cost of your currency requirement, open an account with us today.
+Below are the main releases for the week ahead.
+For a free consultation on how these releases could affect the cost of your currency requirement, open an account with us today.
 This is free to do, doesn’t obligate you in any way, and simply gives you access to our market knowledge and commercial exchange rates.

 Monday – Today is quiet for data releases.
 Mortgage Approval data from the UK at 09:30am, Inflation figures from Australia and Trade balance figures from New Zealand are the only releases of note.